Privacy Policy

 If you don’t want Google Analytics to be used in your browser, you can install the Google Analytics Opt-out Browser Add-on by going to https://tools.google.com/dlpage/gaoptout.

-Facebook Tracking Pixel uses data tags and cookies to collect information from a webpage’s header, such as a visitor’s IP address or browser, which it then forwards to an advertiser.
+Meta Pixel (formerly Facebook Tracking Pixel) uses data tags and cookies to collect information from a webpage’s header, such as a visitor’s IP address or browser, which it then forwards to an advertiser.
 The advertiser uses the information for the purpose of providing advertising to its customers that is based on the customers’ personal interests.

-We use Facebook Tracking Pixel to monitor how Site Visitors move from one page within our Sites to another, to understand whether Site Visitors have come to our Sites from an online advertisement displayed on a third-party website, to measure how ads have been viewed, and to improve Site performance.
+We use Meta Pixel to monitor how Site Visitors move from one page within our Sites to another, to understand whether Site Visitors have come to our Sites from an online advertisement displayed on a third-party website, to measure how ads have been viewed, and to improve Site performance.

-Facebook may link information collected from Site visitors to those visitors’ Facebook accounts and/or use it for its own promotional purposes, in accordance with Facebook’s Data Usage Policy posted at https://www.facebook.com/about/privacy/.
+Meta may link information collected from Site visitors to those visitors’ Facebook accounts and/or use it for its own promotional purposes, in accordance with Facebook’s Data Usage Policy posted at https://www.facebook.com/privacy/policy.
+To object to Meta’s collection and use of your data for the purpose of displaying Facebook ads, visit

 Pendo Analytics collects the following categories of personal information: Profile or Contact Data, Commercial Data, Device/IP Data, Web Analytics, Social Network Data, Geolocation Data, Professional or Employment-Related Data, Inferences drawn from other personal data collected and other identifying information users choose to provide.
 To collect this information Pendo Analytics uses cookies and similar technologies such as pixel tags, web beacons, clear GIFs and JavaScript (collectively, “Cookies”).